pingcap/docs/v3.0/how-to/deploy/data-migration-with-binary.md

 # The path in which the metadata of DM-worker is stored
 meta-dir = "dm_worker_meta"

-# Enables or disables gtid in the relay log unit
+# Enables or disables gtid in the relay log processing unit
 enable-gtid = false

 # The charset configuration in the DSN for connecting MySQL or Mariadb